tomjoht/tomjoht.github.io/_ai/prompt-engineering-for-tech-comm/populating-documentation-templates.md

 </ul>
 <p><span class="pVar">{Instructions for section 5}</span></p>
 <p>
 Now draw upon the <span class="pVar">{Source Material}</span> and populate this fifth section of the template: Section 5 &mdash; Developer Resources.
-Again, if the information doesn't exist in the <span class="pVar">{Source Material}</span>, don't invent information.
+Again, if the information doesn't exist in the <span class="pVar">{Source Material}</span>, don't invent information or guess.
 Instead, write "No information available in source material."
 </p>
 </div>

-After AI responds, follow with this:
+After AI responds, follow itwith this:

 <div class="chat">
 <p>Is there any other material in the <span class="pVar">{Source Material}</span> that wasn't part of the previous templates that you think might be a good idea to include in the API overview?</p>